-There is one beep code in the BIOS.
-This code indicates that a video error has occurred and the BIOS cannot initialize the video screen to display any additional information.
-This beep code consists of a single long beep followed by two short beeps.
-If you get this error, contact your system board vendor.
+Currently there are two kind of beep codes in BIOS.
+The one code indicates that a video error has occured and the BIOS cannot initialize the video screen to display any additional information.
+This beep code consists of a signle long beep followed by three short beeps.
+The other one code indicates that your DRAM error has occured.
+This beep code consists of a signle long beep repeatedly.